mkierzenka/SWDevProj/README.md

 * waitandgetmsg.h could use comments and maybe cleanup, parallel to getdatamsg

-* Put pragma once everywhere

 * demoTest.cpp does not delete anything, memory leaks here

 * Clean up client and server, try to get more than two clients to connect successfully

-* Fix generalTests to use Column and check all 4 types

-* Sorer code- make the arrays use our array instead of re-implementing functionality

-* Sorer code- merge Types enum and our col type enum

-* Fix old tests to compile/run/pass

 * DataFrame needs equals and hash (probably other classes do too...)